ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 SFL  recruits  potential  employees  through  a  vast  range of channels such as collaborating with professional recruitment consultants, leveraging on internet Due  to the  COVID-19 situation,  we are conducting recruitment interviews online.
 The below charts represent the percentage of new employee hires by gender and age group.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000036_de717f4ff3dc6ad6a4d2ee949e5b663bbf3348c36ebbf5d4ba2d637e2957a1a7.png)
-**Description**: The image shows a close-up of a person washing their hands under a modern, chrome faucet in a white porcelain sink, with water cascading over their cupped hands and swirling down the drain.
+**Description**: The image shows two light-skinned hands being washed under a stream of water flowing from a modern chrome faucet into a white porcelain sink.
+The water cascades over the cupped hands, creating splashes and droplets, and drains toward a dark-colored drain at the bottom of the sink.
+A small, round overflow drain is visible to the right of the hands.

 ## CORPORATE SUSTAINABILITY REPORTING